Roberto Burle Marx

 Roberto Burle Marx (August 4, 1909 – June 4, 1994) was a Brazilian landscape architect (as well as a painter, print maker, ecologist, naturalist, artist and musician) whose designs of parks and gardens made him world-famous.
-He is accredited with having introduced modernist landscape architecture to Brazil.
+He is credited with having introduced modernist landscape architecture to Brazil.
 He was known as a modern nature artist and a public urban space designer.
 His work had a great influence on tropical garden design in the 20th century.
 Water gardens were a popular theme in his work.
 He was deftly able to transfer traditional artistic expressions such as graphic design, tapestry and folk art into his landscape designs.
 He also designed fabrics, jewellery and stage sets.

 He was one of the first people to call for the conservation of Brazil's rainforests.
 More than 50 plants bear his name.
 He amassed a substantial collection of plants at his home, including more than 500 philodendrons, including some that were discovered by him or bear his name, like Philodendron burle-marxii.

 Early life

 Roberto Burle Marx was born in São Paulo.
-He was the fourth son of Rebecca Cecília Burle, a member of the traditional Pernambuco family of French ancestry, Burle Dubeux, and Wilhelm Marx, a German Jew born in Stuttgart and raised in Trier.
+He was the fourth son of Rebecca Cecília Burle, a member of the traditional Pernambuco-based family of French ancestry, Burle Dubeux, and Wilhelm Marx, a German Jew born in Stuttgart and raised in Trier.
 The family moved to Rio de Janeiro in 1913.

 Burle Marx's first landscaping inspirations came while studying painting in Germany, where he often visited the Botanical Garden in Berlin and first learned about Brazil's native flora.
 Upon returning to Brazil in 1930, he began collecting plants in and around his home.
 He went to school at the National School of Fine Arts in Rio in 1930 where he focused on visual arts under Leo Putz and Candido Portinari.
 While in school he associated with several of Brazil's future leaders in architecture and botanists who continued to be of significant influence in his personal and professional life.
 One of these was his professor, Brazilian Modernism's Lucio Costa, the architect and planner who lived down the street from Burle.